 7. Clear your cookies and go incognito to avoid markups on websites you shop.

 Unfortunately, retailers also use it on consumers who frequent their websites, assuming someone who buys a lot from them will buy no matter the price.
-Which means you could be getting punished for being a loyal customer.
+Which means you could get punished for being a loyal customer.